 TEM SA ADM CRM Teaching Points

-Consider teaching this in poor weather (within reason in an improving situation) if you can, in an area you know very well with high ground to show how you can get uncomfortably close to high ground especially if you cannot see clearly.
+Consider teaching this in poor weather (within safe reason in an improving situation) if you can, in an area you know very well with high ground to show how you can get uncomfortably close to high ground especially if you cannot see clearly.
 Show also how familiar features can look totally different if cloaked in mist or cloud.
-Consider combining this with the low flying exercise Ex 16
+Consider combining this with the low flying exercise Ex 16.

 Explain how you can be caught in a ‘funnel’ and the turn back could take you into high ground on either side of track if the visibility is poor.
 The turn back should always be AWAY from the highest obstruction with wind and ground speed being taken into consideration.
 Students should be taught bearing and distance of all relevant obstructions within 25nm of the base airfield this also teaches range assessment (can start on first lesson)

 - Assess situation – SITUATIONAL AWARENESS

 Which is the best way to turn?
 High Ground/Obstacle consideration,always turn in the safest direction but consider the effect of the wind